geekan/MetaGPT-docs/src/en/guide/tutorials/create_and_utilize_tools.md

-# Make Tools
+# Create and Utilize Tools

-Making tools in MetaGPT is a straightforward process that involves creating your own functions or classes within the `metagpt/tools/libs` directory and updating the tool registry in `metagpt/tools/tool_type.py`.
-This tutorial provides a step-by-step guide to making tools.
+Creating tools in MetaGPT is a straightforward process that involves creating your own functions or classes within the `metagpt/tools/libs` directory and updating the tool registry in `metagpt/tools/tool_type.py`.
+This tutorial provides a step-by-step guide to creating tools and utilizing them within the `Interpreter`(Agent in MetaGPT).

-## Steps for Making Tools
+## Steps for creating tools

 1. **Create Pre-provided Functions or Classes:**

    - Craft functions or classes tailored to enable specific interactions with the external environment.
 Place them in the `metagpt/tools/libs` directory.

-2. **Use Google Style Docstring:**
+2. **Employ Google Style Docstring:**

    - Accompany each function or class with a Google-style Docstring.
 This serves as a concise yet comprehensive reference, detailing the purpose, input parameters, and expected output.

 3. **Apply @register_tool Decorator:**
    - Utilize the `@register_tool` decorator to ensure accurate registration within the tool registry.
-This decorator simplifies the integration of functions or classes with the `Interpreter`(Agent in MetaGPT).
+This decorator simplifies the integration of functions or classes with the `Interpreter`.

-## Customizing Tool Case
+## Customizing tools case

 To illustrate the process, consider the following example of customizing a tool named "addition."